system-transparency/stmgr/docs/manual.md

 ```

 The default output format is `iso`, and means that the UKI is wrapped in
 a bootable CDROM image.
-To get just the uki, pass `-format uki`.
+To get just the UKI, pass `-format uki`.

 The UKI, a PE executable, can optionally be signed for Secure Boot.
 Use
 the flags `-signkey` and `-signcert` to set the file names to a private